 The PG Diploma is 120 credits, taken as a part time tiered exit/24 month route and is available to students who have successfully undertaken the PG Certificate.
-This equates to 60 credits per year for two years (£3,806 per annum at 2019-20 prices).
-The total fee for the PG Diploma is £6,333.
+This equates to 60 credits per year for two years (£3,806 per annum at 2021-22 prices).
+The total fee for the PG Diploma is £7,613

 The University will not increase the Tuition Fee you are charged during the course of an academic year.

 If you are studying on a programme of more than one year's duration, the tuition fees for subsequent years

 What are tuition fees for?

 Studying at a UK University means that you need to pay an annual fee for your tuition,

-The fee that you will be charged depends on whether you are considered to be a UK, EU or overseas student.
+student.
 Visiting students will be charged a pro-rata fee for periods of study less than a year.